open-power/snap/README.md

 ### (b) CAPI board support and PSL
 Access to CAPI from the FPGA card requires the Power Service Layer (PSL) as well as a Board support Package (BSP) for CAPI2.0 cards.
-Detailed information are available in [hardware/README.md](hardware/README.md)
+Detailed information is available in [hardware/README.md](hardware/README.md)

 ### (c) Build process